-15 Best Things To Do In Odessa, TX - Karta.com
+15 Things To Do In Odessa, Texas That You Didn't Know - Karta.com

-15 Best Things To Do In Odessa, Texas
+15 Things To Do In Odessa, Texas That You Didn't Know

 1. Ellen Noel Art Museum

-The Ellen Noel Art Museum, nestled in Odessa, Texas, stands as a vital cultural hub for the Permian Basin.
-Named in honor of Ellen W. Noel, a notable local philanthropist who significantly contributed to its establishment, the museum has enriched the community since its inception in 1985.
-It is affiliated with the Smithsonian Institution, enhancing its ability to present a wide array of exhibitions and educational programs.
+The Ellen Noel Art Museum stands as a vital cultural hub for the Permian Basin.
+Named in honor of Ellen W. Noel, a notable local philanthropist who significantly contributed to its establishment, the museum has been a quiet, yet energetic, part of the community.

 Spanning 24,000 square feet, the museum features several galleries that display a mix of traditional and contemporary artworks.
 Its permanent collection highlights American and European artists, with a special emphasis on Southwestern art.